Conspiracy Thriller

 Waterstones book launch talk, Eastercon virtual launch and new review from Nothing in the Rulebook

 I hope everyone is keeping well!
-I've just uploaded to my YouTube channel my talk & reading from the Waterstones book launch of Million Eyes, book one of the Million Eyes trilogy, which took place on Friday 13th March.
-Here it is! https://www.youtube.com/watch?v=rDoJS7-xfIo In the video, I thank the people that have helped make Million… Continue reading Waterstones book launch talk, Eastercon virtual launch and new review from Nothing in the Rulebook
+I’ve just uploaded to my YouTube channel my talk & reading from the Waterstones book launch of Million Eyes, book one of the Million Eyes trilogy, which took place on Friday 13th March.
+Here it is!
+In the video, I thank the people that have helped make Million Eyes Read more

 Tin foil hat wearer?
 Or do you just love conspiracy thrillers?